department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2022-appts-list-usability/research-findings.md

 Users want a way to message their provider at various times throughout the scheduling process, including while managing appointments. .

 ### 4. Small text
-Atleast one participant with low visibility expressed difficulty seeing the links in the details pages.
+At least one participant with low visibility expressed difficulty seeing the links in the details pages.

 # Next Steps

 The next steps in this process are as follows:
 1. Engineers to build a proof of concept for appointment list designs.
 2. Update appointment list designs based on findings and recommendations from this study.
-3. Create screen-reader usability test using low-code prototype
+3. Create a screen-reader usability test using a low-code prototype
 4. Make changes to details page designs based on findings and recommendations from this study.
 5. Further testing on details page usability.